siiky/siiky.github.io/scheme/exceptions.md

 A neat way to _catch_ exceptions is with [`condition-case`][0].
-You give it an expression to evaluate, give it the kinds of exceptions you are expecting and how to deal with them, and voilà:
+You give it an expression to evaluate, give it the kinds of exceptions you are expecting and how to deal with them, and voila:

 ```scm
 ; General usage